Stryker Hip Implants

 Stryker Hip Implant Recall Victims May Suffer From

-The Rejuvenate and ABG II modular-neck stems devices, which were supposed to last fifteen to twenty years, had many failing in less than one and a half years.
+The Rejuvenate and ABG II modular-neck stems devices, which were supposed to last fifteen to twenty years, had many failing in less than one and a half years (premature device failure).
 Also at issue - the hip implant devices were non-metal on metal, unlike the recent failures (replacement and cobolt poisoning) and recalls of Johnson and Johnson's DePuyASR hip implants (Pinnacle) and Wright Medical's Profemur Z hip replacement.

 The FDA received an unusually high number of consumer complaints (MAUDE Adverse Event Report System) regarding Rejuvenate and ABG II modular-neck stems claiming: